Psykotikism/Mutant_Tanks/README.md

 }
 ```

+15. How can I disable the `MutantTanks` category for some admins?

+You can use the `mt_adminmenu` override to restrict the category to certain admin flags/groups.

-15. Are there any developer/tester features available in the plugin?
+16. Are there any developer/tester features available in the plugin?

 Yes, there are forwards, natives, stocks, target filters for each special infected, and an admin command that allows developers/testers to spawn and test each Mutant Tank.